Skip to main content

 Tried: Treat the output.txt values as plain binary strings and convert them directly to ASCII without reversing the XOR.

-The output.txt contains cumulative XOR results across all 264 blocks, not the raw encoded blocks.
-Converting those lines directly gives meaningless bytes because each line incorporates the XOR of all previous blocks.
-You must first XOR adjacent lines to isolate per-block data before any further decoding.
+output.txt holds cumulative XOR results across all 264 blocks, not the raw encoded blocks.
+Convert those lines directly and you get meaningless bytes, because every line carries the XOR of everything before it.
+XOR adjacent lines first to isolate the per-block data.

 Tried: Assume the scramble function is a Caesar cipher or simple substitution and try to brute-force the shift value.